Creating and managing

 you must select it for use each time you begin a mysql session.

-mysql> use customer;
+mysql> use trading;

 Database changed